kpendolino/KC/content/post/pandas_dataframes.md

 - Printing out the first or last five rows
 - Viewing DataFrame attributes like its columns and shape
 - Accessing individual columns
-- Manipulating the data set including sorting, ranking, grouping
+- Manipulating the data set including sorting, ranking, and grouping
 - Adding new columns and populating them with generated data
 - Changing the data type of a column
 - Filtering data by column values using `loc` and numerical or qualitative values